AndyMcAliley/DoZen/README.md

 ### What is this repository for? ###

-DoZen (pronounced "do zen") is for processing, visualizing, and exploring CSEM data.
+DoZen (pronounced "do zen") is for processing, visualizing, and exploring electromagnetic data that is stored in Zonge's .z3d format.
+It was created specifically for processing time-lapse controlled source electromagnetic data.

 ### How do I get set up? ###